 There’s no denying it: cannabis is having a moment right now.
 It’s everywhere these days!
 That includes cannabidiol (CBD), the potent cannabinoid that has all the positive benefits of cannabis but none of the intoxicating effects.
 So, you may be asking yourself: “What is smokable CBD?”
-Well, let’s take a look!
+Well, let’s take a look at some facts about CBD products!

 What Types of Smokable CBD Products Are There?